Hugo-COLLIN/SaveMyPhind-conversation-exporter/chrome-extension/README.md

 ## Libraries
 This project uses the following third-party libraries:

-- DOMPurify: Licensed under the Apache License, Version 2.0 or the Mozilla Public License Version 2.0.
+- DOMPurify: Licensed under the Apache License Version 2.0 or the Mozilla Public License Version 2.0.
 See js/libs/purify_license.txt for details.
 - Turndown: Licensed under the MIT License.
 See js/libs/turndown_license.txt for details.
 - Showdown: Licensed under the MIT License.
 See js/libs/showdown_license.txt for details.

 ## Roadmap
 ### Features :
+- [ ] Include AI response quotes after the response
 - [ ] Code type specified in codeblocks
-- [ ] Make a Firefox extension (multi-browser development approach ?)
+- [ ] Make a Firefox extension (multi-browser development approach?)
 - [ ] Reduce file title length and move the next as the subtitle
 ```md
 # My title...